IMPORTANT THINGS YOU NEED TO KNOW

 If we need consent to process personal information, we’ll ask for this first.
 This consent can be withdrawn at any time.

-We’ll ask for consent (or next of kin’s), to obtain any medical/health information we need.
+We’ll ask for consent (or consent from your next of kin), to obtain any medical/health information we need.
 In an emergency, we’ll manage claims as appropriate, until we’re able to get consent.

 Payment card details

 We use a secure payment processor for all card payments.
-When a payment is processed, we share with the processor the details of the payer, such as the cardholder name and billing address.
-We also share with them contact details provided by yourself so that your bank can authenticate the transaction and help protect you against fraud.
+When a payment is processed, we share the details of the payer, such as the cardholder name and billing address, with the processor. .
+We also share with them contact details provided by you so that your bank can authenticate the transaction and help protect you against fraud.
 In response, we receive a unique transaction code and an extract of your card number, which we store as a record of the transaction.

 You can choose to renew your insurance automatically using these card details – just let us know when you buy your policy.
 You can change this at any time.